probablyalexzhu/B2-Stock-Trader/README.md

-# B2 Stock Trader: Alternative Data Trading using Google Trends, NYT Articles, and Sentiment Analysis
+# B2 Stock Trader: Alternative Data Trading using Python, Google Trends, NYT Articles, and Cohere

 ## Description
-What your application does, Why did you build this project?
+The B2 stock trader is an application that uses Google Trends and Cohere sentiment analysis on NYT articles to pick a portfolio of stocks.
+It uses a strategy of finding undervalued (low Google interest) but highly-rated (high NYT sentiment scores) stocks that others neglect looking at, because most people focus on popular but likely overvalued stocks.
+We were inspired by B2EMO, a groundmech salvage assist droid in Star Wars: Andor that looked through junkyards for valuable scrap.
+Similarly, we scrape the internet to find undervalued stocks.

-What problem does it solve?
+We built this project to learn about sourcing and processing data ourselves for the purpose of alternative data trading, not necessarily to maximize profit.
+However, it was highly successful in choosing profitable portfolios.

-insert photos here
+[insert photos here]

 Why you used the technologies you used,
 What did you learn?
 What makes your project stand out?